cerebris/peeps/README.md

-# Peeps - A demo app for JSON-API-Resources
+# Peeps - A demo app for JSONAPI-Resources

 This basic app is what you will get if you follow the directions below (in theory).
 This app is a very basic contact management system implemented as an API that follows the JSON API spec.
 Other apps will be written to demonstrate writing a consumer for this API.
 This main one will be an Ember-Orbit UI.